cs3110/textbook/testing/bisect.md

   you programmed yourself:  the program will now record which expressions from the source code actually get executed at run time, and which do not.
-Also, the program will now produce an output file named `bisectNNNN.out` that contains that information.
+Also, the program will now produce an output file that contains that information.
-  A new output file will be created at each invocation, the first being `bisect0001.out`, the second being `bisect0002.out`, etc.

 - You run a tool called `bisect-ppx-report` on that output file.
 It produces HTML showing you which parts of your code got executed,